nvidiaswitch/nvidia-switch/README.md

 > Note that using nvidia-switch closes all your applications in your session.
 > This is done because there is no way of starting a new X session using the display
-> manager without closing the entire current session.
+> manager without closing the current session.
 Hence, before using nvidia-switch,
 > please, close all your applications manually.